+There is however a third possibility that involves an alternative reconstruction algorithm in which we use the shape of the observed non-linear correlation function to derive the linear correlation function.
+This is done by undoing the Gaussian smearing from Eq. \ref{eq:convolution}, subject to a (de)convolution kernel which we derive from the pre-reconstruction prior on $\Sigma_\mathrm{iso}$.
+When the linear point is measured on the resulting linear correlation function, no correction is required to either \slp\ or $s_\mathrm{LP}^\mathrm{fid}$ when calculating \qisolp.
+We discuss the third approach, known as Laguerre reconstruction, in Appendix \ref{sec:laguerre}; we focus on it among alternative reconstruction methods because it operates directly on the correlation function and is designed to complement the linear point estimator.

-We can check the effect of damping on the fiducial linear point by performing a Gaussian convolution of the linear theory correlation function using the relevant isotropic kernel $\Sigma_\mathrm{iso}$.
-We generate 1000 realizations of $\Sigma_\mathrm{iso}$ sampled from the Gaussian priors mentioned in Table \ref{tab:damping_parameters}; for each value, we generate a nonlinear correlation function $\xi_\mathrm{NL}(s)$ using Eq. \ref{eq:convolution}.
-We calculate the linear point for each realization and compute the mean and standard deviation of the sample.
-We define the mean of the sample to be ``corrected" fiducial linear point, and the uncertainty as the standard deviation.
-We list the pre- and post-reconstruction values of the ``corrected" $s_\mathrm{LP}^\mathrm{fid}$ in Table \ref{tab:slp_fid}.
+We can quantify the effect of damping on the fiducial linear point by performing a Gaussian convolution of the linear theory correlation function using the relevant isotropic kernel $\Sigma_\mathrm{iso}$.
+We generate 1000 realizations of $\Sigma_\mathrm{iso}$ sampled from the Gaussian priors mentioned in Table \ref{tab:damping_parameters}; for each, we generate a non-linear correlation function $\xi_\mathrm{NL}(s)$ using Eq. \ref{eq:convolution}.
+We calculate the linear point for each realization and compute the mean and standard deviation of the resulting sample.
+We take the mean of the sample to be smearing-corrected fiducial linear point, and its standard deviation as its uncertainty; we list the pre- and post-reconstruction values of $s_\mathrm{LP}^\mathrm{fid}$ in Table \ref{tab:slp_fid}.
 We define $\alpha_\mathrm{iso,LP}^\mathrm{corrected}$ as the ratio of the smeared fiducial linear point to the observed linear point.